advicewook/FileBrowser/README.md

 # FileBrowser - Implementing Git Utilities
 ***
 ## **Project Introduction**
-This repository contains source codes which used for **"Open Source Software Project" course assignment** in the Department of Software at Chung-Ang University.
+This repository contains source codes which used for Open Source Software Project Course assignment in the Department of Software at Chung-Ang University.
 We implemented a **GUI-based git repository management service**.
 ## **Application**
 <img src="Screenshots/전체GUI.png" height="400" width="650"/>